saideep-arikontham/Exploring_OpenCV/README.md

 - `s`: Save current frame
 - `q`: Quit

+More information about the internal implementation along with outputs of each of the above filters is included in **Project1_Report.pdf**

 ### 3. Time Blur
 Run the `timeBlur` program to time two different blur implementations:
 ```bash